wwnt/tidegauge-backend/tide_client/README.md

 lrwxrwxrwx 1 root root 7 Sep  1 11:21 /dev/tty.usb-1.3 -> ttyACM0
 ```

-The device name of raspberry pi 4b will be this:
+The device name of raspberry pi 4b will be like this:

 ```
  -------------------------------------------------